-A recent Science-paper (.pdf) used a total sample size of N=40 to arrive at the conclusion that implicit racial and gender stereotypes can be reduced while napping.
+A recent Science-paper (.html) used a total sample size of N=40 to arrive at the conclusion that implicit racial and gender stereotypes can be reduced while napping.

 N=40 is a small sample for a between-subject experiment.
 One needs N=92 to reliably detect that men are heavier than women (SSRN).
 The study, however, was within-subject, for instance, its dependent variable, the Implicit Association Test (IAT), was contrasted within-participant before and after napping.

 Reasonable question: How much more power does subtracting baseline IAT give a study?

 Participants took the gender and race IATs, then trained for the gender IAT (while listening to one sound) and the race IAT (different sound).
 Then everyone naps.
 While napping one of the two sounds is played (to cue memory of the corresponding training, facilitating learning while sleeping).
 Then both IATs are taken again.
 Nappers were reported to be less biased in the cued IAT after the nap.

 This is perhaps a good place to indicate that there are many studies with similar designs and sample sizes.
 The blogpost is about strengthening intuitions for within-subject designs, not criticizing the authors of the study.

 Let's simplify the experiment.
 No napping.
 No gender IAT.
 Everyone takes only the race IAT.

 Half train before taking it, half don't.
 To test if training works we could do

 Between-subject test: is the mean IAT different across conditions?